jasonsikes/QLogo/README.md

 `SETLIBLOC`:

 Not implemented.
 QLogo uses a SQLite database to store its standard library.
+You can use the `setlibloc` command line parameter to tell qlogo where to find the SQLite database if it is in a different location than where qlogo expects it.

 `SETHELPLOC`:

 Not implemented.
-QLogo uses a SQLite database to store help text.
+QLogo uses a SQLite database to store its help text.
+You can use the `sethelploc` command line parameter to tell qlogo where to find the SQLite database if it is in a different location than where qlogo expects it.

 `SETTEMPLOC`:

-QLogo doesn't create temporary files at this time.
+QLogo doesn't create temporary files.

 ### The following variables have no special meaning:

-`COMMANDLINE`:

-Not implemented yet.

 `REDEFP`:

-Qt has strong support for internationalization, but QLogo is not designed at this time to take advantage of that.
+Qt has strong support for internationalization, but in QLogo it is only partially implemented.
 Internationalization will be supported soon.

 `USEALTERNATENAMES`:

-Ditto.
+Qt has strong support for internationalization, but in QLogo it is only partially implemented.
+Internationalization will be supported soon.

 ### The following commands are NEW: